1996 Serbian local elections: Campaign and aftermath

 The elections took place during the time of Slobodan Milošević's authoritarian rule as president of Serbia.
-In most major jurisdictions, Milošević's Socialist Party of Serbia (Socijalistička partija Srbije, SPS) ran in an alliance with the Yugoslav Left (Jugoslovenska Levica, JUL) and New Democracy (Nova demokratija, ND).
+In most major jurisdictions, Milošević's Socialist Party of Serbia (SPS) ran in an alliance with the Yugoslav Left (JUL) and New Democracy (ND).

-The main opposition grouping was the Zajedno (English: Together) alliance, which was officially formed in September 1996 by the Democratic Party (Demokratska stranka, DS), the Serbian Renewal Movement (Srpski pokret obnove, SPO), and the Civic Alliance of Serbia (Građanski savez Srbije, GSS).
-The Democratic Party of Serbia (Demokratska stranka Srbije, DSS) contested the Yugoslavian parliamentary election as part of Zajedno.
-For the local elections, it took part in the Zajedno alliance in some jurisdictions (including Kragujevac, Pančevo, Smederevo, and Čačak), and contested other areas (including Belgrade) on its own.

-The far-right Serbian Radical Party (Srpska radikalna stranka, SRS) contested the election on its own, directing its attacks on both Milošević and Zajedno.
+The main opposition grouping was the Zajedno alliance, which was formed in September 1996 by the Democratic Party (DS), the Serbian Renewal Movement (SPO), and the Civic Alliance of Serbia (GSS).
+The Democratic Party of Serbia (DSS) participated in the Zajedno alliance in some jurisdictions, including Kragujevac, Pančevo, Smederevo, and Čačak, and contested other areas, such as Belgrade on its own.
+The far-right Serbian Radical Party (SRS) contested the election on its own, directing its attacks on both Milošević and Zajedno.

-The election results were marked by weeks of controversy, particularly in major urban centres such as the capital Belgrade and Niš.
-Zajedno claimed victory in several of these communities, but the SPS did not accept defeat, and the local election commissions (which were often controlled by allies of Milošević) initially refused to certify the opposition victories.
+The election results were marked by weeks of controversy.
+Zajedno claimed success in several major jurisdictions, but in most instances the SPS did not accept defeat and the local election commissions (often controlled by allies of Milošević) refused to certify the opposition's victories.
 In Belgrade, the election commission invalidated the results in thirty-three constituencies won by Zajedno and called a third round of voting for 27 November.
-The Zajedno parties boycotted the third round, charging that it was an abuse of process.
-These events led to the 1996–1997 protests in Serbia, in which student and opposition groups held a series of non-violent street rallies against the Milošević government.
+The Zajedno parties boycotted the third round, charging abuse of process.
+These events led to the 1996–1997 protests in Serbia, in which student and opposition groups held a series of non-violent street rallies against the Milošević regime.

-The Milošević government held a counter-rally in Belgrade on 24 December 1996, which drew only sixty thousand attendees (many of whom had been brought in from rural areas) against three hundred thousand opposition protesters.
-Three days later, a delegation from the Organization for Security and Co-operation in Europe (OSCE) ruled that the opposition had indeed won several of the contested areas, including Belgrade, Niš, Pančevo, and Zrenjanin.
-The Serbian government began to soften its position after this time, accepting the opposition's victory in Niš on 8 January 1997.
-The Belgrade election commission announced on 17 January that Zajedno had won the elections; the government initially refused to accept this ruling, but on 13 February (following police attacks on the demonstrators that were condemned internationally) the Serbian parliament approved a lex specialis that affirmed almost all of the victories claimed by Zajedno.
+Milošević and his allies held a counter-rally in Belgrade on 24 December 1996 that drew only sixty thousand attendees (many of whom had been brought in from rural areas) against three hundred thousand opposition protesters.
+Three days later, a delegation from the Organization for Security and Co-operation in Europe (OSCE) ruled that the opposition had indeed won several of the disputed elections, including in Belgrade, Niš, Pančevo, and Zrenjanin.
+The Serbian government began to soften its position, accepting the opposition's victory in Niš on 8 January 1997.
+The Belgrade election commission announced on 17 January that Zajedno had won the elections.
+The government initially refused to accept this ruling, but on 13 February (following police attacks on the opposition demonstrators that were condemned internationally) the Serbian parliament approved a lex specialis that affirmed almost all of the victories claimed by Zajedno.
 The protests wound down after this time, and the Zajedno coalition took power in Belgrade and several other cities.

 Ultimately, the parties in Zajedno were not able to remain united at the republic level, and the coalition fell apart in Belgrade before the year was over.
-In some jurisdictions, including Novi Sad, the parties were able to maintain their alliance until the next local election cycle in 2000.
+In some jurisdictions, including Novi Sad, the Zajedno parties were able to maintain their alliance until the next local election cycle in 2000.